 In the long term, lifestyle creep leads to stagnant savings and difficulty reaching big financial goals.
 You might struggle to save for what truly matters to you while enjoying the convenience of things that don’t truly make you happy.

-Now that you have a better of what lifestyle creep is, let’s talk about how you can avoid it.
+Now that you've answered the, "what is lifestyle inflation" question, let’s talk about how you can avoid it.

 1. Be aware of your spending choices